 Step 2.
 Type %temp% and hit Enter.

-As you can see, you may lose data if you empty the Recycle Bin or delete Temp files.
-It's a nice choice to recover lost data after fixing "The action can't be completed because the file is open".
-Deep Data Recovery is a professional data recovery software that can recover deleted files in Windows 11/10/8/7.
+To avoid losing data, it's recommended to recover lost data after fixing "The action can't be completed because the file is open" issue.
+Deep Data Recovery, a professional data recovery software, can help recover deleted files in Windows 11/10/8/7, even after emptying the Recycle Bin or deleting Temp files.

-If you have accidentally deleted important files, Deep Data Recovery is definitely worth a try.
+If you've accidentally deleted important files, Deep Data Recovery is definitely worth a try.

 Step 1.
-Launch Deep Data Recovery on your Windows computer.
-Select file types and click "Next" to start.
+Launch Deep Data Recovery on your Windows computer, select the file types you want to recover, and click "Next" to initiate the recovery process.

 Step 2.
-Choose the exact file location and then click the "Scan" button to continue.
+Choose the exact file location you want to scan and click the "Scan" button to proceed.

 Step 3.
-After the process, select the "Deleted Files" and "Other Lost Files" folders in the left panel.
-Then, you can apply the "Filter" feature or click the "Search files or folders" button to find the deleted files.
+After the process, select the "Deleted Files" and "Other Lost Files" folders in the left panel, then apply the "Filter" feature or click the "Search files or folders" button to find the deleted files.

-A file-in-use error can be frustrating, but you can try a few methods to fix the problem.
-File Locksmith is a great program to find out which program is using the file, and then you can stop that process with Task Manager.
+A file-You can try using File Locksmith to find out which program is using the file, then stop that process with Task Manager.
 If that doesn't work, try restarting Windows Explorer or emptying your Recycle Bin and restarting your computer.
-If you're still having trouble, we're here to help.
-Visit our website for more information.
+If still having trouble, visit our website for more information.

 If you want additional help, read the questions and answers below.